General Plan

 Annual Progress Reports (APR)

-The Housing Element of the General Plan is a comprehensive statement by the City of Morgan Hill of its current and future housing needs and proposed actions to facilitate the provision of housing to meet those needs at all income levels.
+The Housing Element of the General Plan (Adopted January 25, 2023 (PDF); Certified by HCD on November 29, 2023 (PDF)) is a comprehensive statement by the City of Morgan Hill of its current and future housing needs and proposed actions to facilitate the provision of housing to meet those needs at all income levels.

 Valley Transportation Authority (VTA) Congestion Management Program Reports